Data-Aware Device Scheduling for Federated Edge Learning: Simulation and results

 \section{Simulation and results}

+In this section, we present the performance evaluation of the DAS algorithm. {\revision The experiments we conducted consist of two parts: 1) an evaluation for the proposed diversity index; and 2) an evaluation of the performance of the proposed DAS algorithm.}

+{\revision We first present in Section \ref{subsec:param1} the simulation environment and parameters including the wireless edge environment and the datasets and trained models.
+Next, we evaluate our proposed diversity index in Section \ref{subsec:index1}.
+We compare the diversity index' impact in the selection of participant devices in comparison to random selection.
+Then, we evaluate DAS algorithm under different settings by comparing it to other scheduling approaches in Sections \ref{subsec:size1} and \ref{subsec:comp1}.
+As communication is the bottleneck of FEEL, sending large models over wireless networks limits the number of participants.
+Thus, we mainly evaluate the performance of DAS algorithm by varying the model size in Section \ref{subsec:size1}.
+Furthermore, since trading communication rounds with more local computation is one of the key enablers of FEEL, we also study the effect of varying the number of local epochs in Section \ref{subsec:comp1}.}

-In this section, we present the performance evaluation of the DAS algorithm.
-To do so, we first evaluate our proposed diversity index defined in Section \ref{subsec:index}, then we compare DAS to two scheduling strategies: 1) a baseline scheduling where all the devices participate in the training with optimized time and energy following problem \textbf{Sub2}.
+In the experiments, in order to evaluate the possible gain from using our proposed algorithm, we compare DAS to two scheduling strategies: 1) a baseline scheduling where all the devices participate in the training with optimized time and energy following problem \textbf{Sub2}.
 We compare to this baseline scheduling in order to evaluate the scalability of the algorithm in terms of the consumed energy and time.
-2) an age-of-update based scheduling (ABS) algorithm \cite{yang_scheduling_2019, yang_age-based_2020}, specifically we used the age-based priority function proposed in \cite{yang_scheduling_2019} with $\alpha = 1$ , $f(k) = log(1 + T(k))$ with $T(k)$ the number of rounds since last selection of device $k$.
-This algorithm considers both the number and variety of resources.
-Therefore, by comparing DAS to ABS, we are able to measure the importance of the dataset diversity in the algorithm.
+2) an age-of-update based scheduling (ABS) algorithm \cite{yang_scheduling_2019, yang_age-based_2020}, specifically we used the age-based priority function proposed in \cite{yang_scheduling_2019} with $\alpha = 1$, $f(k) = \log(1 + T(k))$ with $T(k)$ the number of rounds since last selection of device $k$.
+This algorithm considers both the variety of participants. {\revision In fact, using ABS, the devices that did not participate in the past few rounds have more priority.
+Therefore, by comparing DAS to ABS, we are able to measure the importance of the dataset diversity in the algorithm, in contrast to ABS approach that only considers the diversity of participants.}